 This course covers basic sectional anatomy of the abdomen, pelvis, fetus and small parts, building on the basic knowledge of anatomy.
 This course prepares the student to recognize sectional anatomy of major human structures, especially as they relate to medical imaging techniques.
 Lectures are augmented with exercises using prepared human sections, organ modeling, and diagnostic imaging units.
 (Prerequisites: DMSO-BS or DMSO-CT and YR 3) Lecture 3 (Fall).

-This course will introduce key elements of integrated, high-quality patient care.
-Through lecture, role-play and hands-on practice, essential aspects of team-based patient care will be explored.
-Vital skills and behaviors such as professionalism, communication, documentation, workplace safety, patient assessment, patient positioning and transfers, and acute medical situations will be presented.
-Infection control, medications and their administration, and medical-legal issues will also be examined.
+Students will be introduced to key elements of integrated, high-quality patient care.
+Through lectures, videos, demonstrations, and discussions essential aspects of team-based patient care will be explored.
+Vital skills and behaviors such as professionalism, communication, documentation, workplace safety, patient assessment, patient positioning and transfers will be presented.
+Infection control, global health issues, and medications will also be examined.
+Students will be encouraged to share their personal experiences and thoughts about class topics.
 (Prerequisites: (BIOL-123 and BIOL-125 and BIOL-124 and BIOL-126) or (BIOL-101 and BIOL-102 and BIOL-103 and BIOL-104) or (BIOL-121 and BIOL-122) or equivalent courses.)
 Lec/Lab 2 (Spring).

 Pathophysiology of Organ Systems I